-Leading one of the most distinguished careers of any pianist, Claude Frank has continuously appeared with the world's foremost orchestras, at its most prestigious universities, and at major festivals since his debut with Leonard Bernstein and the New York Philharmonic Orchestra in 1959.
-He has toured the Orient, Australia, Europe, Israel and South America.
-Frank has repeatedly been a soloist with the great orchestras of five continents, including the New York Philharmonic Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, San Francisco Symphony Orchestra, National Symphony Orchestra, Pittsburgh Symphony Orchestra, Royal Philharmonic Orchestra, Cleveland Orchestra, Philadelphia Orchestra, Detroit Symphony Orchestra, Royal Concertgebouw Orchestra of Amsrtedam, Jerusalem Symphony Orchestra, and the orchestras of New Orleans, Toronto, Zurich, Brussels, Hamburg, and Frankfurt.
-He has been heard in performances with the Berliner Philharmoniker, Orchestre de la Suisse Romande, Radio-Symphonie-Orchester-Berlin, Seattle Symphony Orchestra, Grant Park Symphony in Chicago, Oregon Symphony in Portland, Baltimore Symphony, Kansas City Symphony, Minnesota Symphony, St. Luke's Orchestra, and Denver Symphony, among others.
+Leading one of the most distinguished careers of any pianist, Claude Frank continuously appeared with the world's foremost orchestras, at its most prestigious universities, and at major festivals since his debut with Leonard Bernstein and the New York Philharmonic Orchestra in 1959.
+He toured the Orient, Australia, Europe, Israel and South America.
+Frank repeatedly been a soloist with the great orchestras of five continents, including the New York Philharmonic Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, San Francisco Symphony Orchestra, National Symphony Orchestra, Pittsburgh Symphony Orchestra, Royal Philharmonic Orchestra, Cleveland Orchestra, Philadelphia Orchestra, Detroit Symphony Orchestra, Royal Concertgebouw Orchestra of Amsrtedam, Jerusalem Symphony Orchestra, and the orchestras of New Orleans, Toronto, Zürich, Brussels, Hamburg, and Frankfurt.
+He was heard in performances with the Berliner Philharmoniker, Orchestre de la Suisse Romande, Radio-Symphonie-Orchester-Berlin, Seattle Symphony Orchestra, Grant Park Symphony in Chicago, Oregon Symphony in Portland, Baltimore Symphony, Kansas City Symphony, Minnesota Symphony, Orchestra of St. Luke's, and Denver Symphony, among others.
 In August of 2008, Frank performed alongside nine other legendary pianists at “The Olympic Centenary Piano Extravaganza of China” in Beijing, China.

-Claude Frank has performed in recital throughout the USA and Europe.
-In chamber music, he has appeared with such eminent groups as the Guarneri Quartet, Juilliard Quartet, Cleveland Quartet, Emerson Quartet, American Quartet, Mendelssohn Quartet, Tokyo Quartet, and the London Mozart Players, as well as with Alexander Schneider's chamber ensembles and at the Metropolitan Museum of Art.
-Frank has appeared in joint concerts with his wife, pianist Lillian Kallir (1931-2004).
-In recent years, he has given joint recitals with his daughter, the renowned violinist Pamela Frank (born 1967), in San Francisco, Pittsburgh, Fairfax, and Toronto, as well as numerous performances abroad.
+Claude Frank performed in recital throughout the USA and Europe.
+In chamber music, he appeared with such eminent groups as the Guarneri Quartet, Juilliard Quartet, Cleveland Quartet, Emerson Quartet, American Quartet, Mendelssohn Quartet, Tokyo Quartet, and the London Mozart Players, as well as with Alexander Schneider's chamber ensembles and at the Metropolitan Museum of Art.
+Frank appeared in joint concerts with his wife, pianist Lillian Kallir (1931-2004).
+In recent years, he gave joint recitals with his daughter, the renowned violinist Pamela Frank (born 1967), in San Francisco, Pittsburgh, Fairfax, and Toronto, as well as numerous performances abroad.

-Other recordings include the critically acclaimed direct-to-disc recording of the Mozart’s Piano Concerto No. 20 in D minor, K.466, with George Cleve and the Midsummer Mozart Festival Orchestra for Sonic Arts (LS) and Sine Qua Non's recording of the Archduke Trio in B flat major, Op.
+Other recordings include the critically acclaimed direct-to-disc recording of W.A.
+Mozart’s Piano Concerto No. 20 in D minor, K.466, with George Cleve and the Midsummer Mozart Festival Orchestra for Sonic Arts (LS) and Sine Qua Non's recording of the Archduke Trio in B flat major, Op.
 97 with violinist Emmanuel Borok and cellist Leslie Parnas (Digi).
-His performance of the Mozart’s Piano Concerto No. 24 in C minor, K.491 with the New England Conservatory Orchestra with Leon Fleisher as conductor is on the Audifon label.
-Frank has also recorded the cycle of L.v.
+His performance of W.A.
+Mozart’s Piano Concerto No. 24 in C minor, K.491 with the New England Conservatory Orchestra with Leon Fleisher as conis on the Audifon label.
+Frank also recorded the cycle of L.v.
 Beethoven Violin & Piano Sonatas with his daughter for Music Masters.